Well-begun is half done applies to all of life’s challenges. And for building employee loyalty, keeping the best employees, it’s a perfect truism.

 This new hire is going to help them.
 And they’ve participated in the recruiting and interviewing to choose this person.

 Assign a buddy.
-For want of a better term, assign one person on their new team to insure all the items on the committee’s to-do list are complete before they arrive.
+For want of a better term, assign one person on their new team to ensure all the items on the committee’s to-do list are complete before they arrive.
 And, to be the new hire’s go-to person for questions like:

 - Where’s the coat closet?
 Is there a coat closet?